The Desires of Our Hearts

 ‘Pardon me, my lord,’ Gideon replied, “but if the Lord is with us, why has all this happened to us?
 Where are all his wonders that our ancestors told us about when they said, ‘Did not the Lord bring us up out of Egypt?’
 But now the Lord has abandoned us and given us into the hand of Midian.’

-“Pardon me, my lord,” Gideon replied, “but how can I save Israel?
+The Lord turned to him and said, ‘Go in the strength you have and save Israel out of Midian’s hand.
+Am I not sending you?’
+‘Pardon me, my lord,’ Gideon replied, ‘but how can I save Israel?
 My clan is the weakest in Manasseh, and I am the weakest in my family.
 The Lord answered, ‘I will be with you, and you will strike down all the Midianites, leaving none alive.’”
 Judges 6:11-23 NIV

-This is a classic “Who, me?”response to God calling us.
-Isn’t that just like many of us when we first hear from God about a very critical matter that we had no idea He wanted us to be dealing with, let alone leading the charge?!
-This is especially true when He drops something into your spirit that you had never considered doing.
+This is especially true when He drops something into our spirit that we had never considered doing nor feel prepared to take on.
 God begins to speak to us about doing something new, something not in our awareness at all.
-Perhaps it is something we have long desired but have lost hope it would ever happen, just as with Gideon and his fellow Israelites.
+It may be something we have long desired or even secretly dreamed about but have little hope it will ever happen, just as with Gideon and his fellow Israelites.

 Gideon was a nobody and he certainly did not view himself as a mighty warrior!
 God told Gideon he would succeed because God Himself was sending him.
 It did not matter what his external rank and qualifications were.
-We may feel ill-equipped to do God’s job, just as Gideon did, but that matters not to God.
+We too feel ill-equipped to do the calling, the mission God sets before us, just as Gideon did, but that matters not to God.
 All Gideon needed was to know God was with him and was sending him.

+Gideon did not just accept that it was God talking to him.
 Gideon respectfully replies to the Lord’s messenger with his doubts and concerns.
 He needs more time and confirmation.
 God was not surprised, as He knew what was in Gideon’s heart.
-Gideon did not just accept that it was God talking to him.
 He knew that Gideon would need more assurance from the Lord to believe and obey.
-He needed proof beyond what he heard the angel, this Messenger of God, say to him:
+He needed proof beyond what he heard the angel, this Messenger of God, say to him, particularly since the outcome is so critical, long desired but unfulfilled.

 “Gideon replied, ‘If now I have found favor in your eyes, give me a sign that it is really you talking to me.
 Please do not go away until I come back and bring my offering and set it before you.’
 And the Lord said, ‘I will wait until you return.’